-These factors also have an effect on using your phone's web browser and any Office-style applications you might use, but in these cases the greater screen real estate might be more beneficial than any additional crispness.
+These factors also have an effect on using your phone's web browser and any other applications you might use, but in these cases the greater screen real estate might be more beneficial than any additional crispness.

-You shouldn't be surprised by this, but your phone screen is a big suck on your battery life.
+You shouldn't be surprised by this, but your phone screen is a big drain on your battery life.
 A massive, high-resolution screen requires a lot of power, as does all the processing that's being done to make it look good.
 This means you want your battery to match your screen.

 This can be hard with Apple products as the company is often quite cagey about the size of its battery.
 In the Android world, the Samsung Galaxy Note10+ serves as a good example.
 The 6.8-inch screen is backed by a 4,300mAh battery and the battery life on that is solid but unremarkable.

 For this reason, it's worth researching the battery capacity and performance of different phones before committing to buy one.